 Dr. Preuss’s research is focused on developing unique (supra)molecular materials with technologically-relevant properties.
 Key areas of focus include:

-1. Smart materials based on paramagnetic molecules.
+1) Smart materials based on paramagnetic molecules.
 Materials that exhibit memory (i.e., their present state is dependent on previous history) can store information about their environment and history and have potential uses in digital electronics, in safety applications, and as sensors.
 Preuss aims to design and characterize materials with memory (magnetic, ferroelectric, magneto-optical) and explore the coordination properties of radical species.
-She will also explore the design of magnetosalient materials, wherein applied magnetic field gradients can be used to induced motion.
+She also explores the design of magnetosalient materials, wherein applied magnetic field gradients can be used to induced motion.